HritikGiri2005/python-class/readme.md

 We can use random.randint(start,end) for generating random int values between the parameters inside the function.

 choice(): it will select any random object and return it

+# --------------------------------------FILE HANDLING------------------------------------------------

+Reading and writing data from file is called file handling To Open file in Python, Python has a predefined function open('file_name','mode')

+modes:
+1. w: write data into the file , new file will be created if the specified file is not available
+2. r: read data from the file,new  file won't be created if the file doesn't exist, it is default mode
+3. a: append data into the file, new file will be created if the file is not available